jeffriley/COMPAS-docs-test/docs/_build/html/_sources/program-options-list-defaults.rst.txt

 :ref:`Back to Top <options-props-top>`

 **--wolf-rayet-multiplier** |br|
 Multiplicative constant for Wolf Rayet winds.
-Note that wind mass loss will also be multiplied by the |br|
+Note that wind mass loss will also be multiplied by the ``overall-wind-mass-loss-multiplier``. |br|
-``overall-wind-mass-loss-multiplier``. |br|
 Default = 1.0